fidodogtraining/fidodogtraining.github.io/_autopages/training.md

 This is a great option for new puppy parents who need help socializing as well as adult dogs who have developed bad habits.

+Cost: Day training starts at $1650 for a 6 week program.

 ## Private lessons at our office

 Dog behaving badly?
 Need more personal attention than a group class allows?
 Schedule